Young Sherlock Holmes: Fire Storm: Reception

-Reception has been mostly positive.
-The book ranked 4.27 stars out of 5 on average on goodreads.com.
-The website thebookbag.co.uk rated the book 4.5 stars out of 5.
-It received 4.5 out of 5 stars from customer reviews on amazon.com.

-Starbust magazine gave the novel a rating of 4 stars out of 10, and said that the novel is written in an "easy, breezy style that's not so easy and breezy that it jars with the Victorian setting".
+Starburst magazine gave the novel a rating of 4 stars out of 10, and said that the novel is written in an "easy, breezy style that's not so easy and breezy that it jars with the Victorian setting".
 The review also praised the dialogue.
 However, it also commented that the book does not do as good of a job at determining the setting, claiming that the chosen settings for Young Sherlock Holmes: Fire Storm were less dark than the original stories.
 The matter-of-fact tone used in writing the novel was also criticized.
 The character of Sherlock Holmes is criticized for a lack of eccentricity as compared to the original character.
 However, Fire Storm is mentioned as having less of this problem than the earlier books in the Young Sherlock Holmes series.
 It is also commented that this is understandable from a publishing point of view.
 The Starburst review praised the action sequences in the novel, but stated that the riddle-solving parts of the novel were boring.